How To Use And Configure WordPress Widgets

 (Widgets control the order certain features on your site display)

-Rearrange your site's widgets using drag and drop
+Rearrange your site's widgets using drag-and-drop

-Rearrange widgets using drag and drop
+Rearrange your site's widgets using drag & drop

-Deleting Widgets From The Sidebar Menu
+Removing Widgets From The Sidebar Area

 Search widget